Electrical & Lighting Engine & Drivetrain Brakes, Suspension, & Steering Body Tire & Wheel Other Parts & Supplies Top Searches

 • Avoid smoking.

 If you haven’t quit this unhealthy habit yet, it’s now time to do so.
-Smoking affects the functions of every organ as it robs the body with its much-needed oxygen supply.
+Smoking affects the functions of every organ as it robs the body of its much-needed oxygen supply.
 Smoking also gives birth to many health issues that can make you unfit for long-haul drives.

 • Say NO to unnecessary stimulants.